 "The Co-op Catalog" plus complimentary copy of "A Primer of Cooperative Advertising", by Connie Aicken.
-Cooperative Advertising Services, 1023 North 50th, Seattle 98103. \$29.75 ("Primer" available separately at \$15 per copy, \$10 for two or more. \$8 each for 20 or more)
+Cooperative Advertising Services, 1023 North 50th, Seattle 98103. \$29.75 ("Primer" available separately at \$15 per copy, \$10 for two or more, \$8 each for 20 or more).
+In "The Co-op Catalog" part of this offer-

-more, \$8 each for 20 or more).
 In "The Co-op Catalog" part of this offering, Aicken presents a comprehensive listing of about 2,200 co-op programs available to retailers.
 Produced offset on looseleaf sheets in a binder, the directory is divided by product classification, giving company names, personnel contacts, accrual information and ad allowances.
 The author, who served as co-op manager and media planner for a Northwest manufacturer before setting up her own business, plans to update the information annually in an effort to assist medium-sized and small retailers who use co-op funds minimally or do not use them at all.